-In this more calm space I revisited the conversation I had earlier with my boyfriend and was able to recall a number of things he said that were actually quite loving and beautiful.
+In this more calm space I revisited the conversation I had earlier with my partner and was able to recall a number of things he said that were actually quite loving and beautiful.
 I took time to let his love touch me inside.
-Another deeper breath and a sense of warmth in my heartspace appeared.
+Another deeper breath and a sense of warmth in my heart space appeared.

-Resourcing is an essential practice for healing old traumas and creating a state of resilience to manage the stresses of love and life.
+Resourcing is an essential practice for healing old traumas I learned from my Somatic Experiencing training.
+It's vital for cultivating the resilience to manage the stresses of love and life.
 I highly recommend consciously doing it to your heart’s content.

 Here’s a couple practices you can do on your own to help you Resource.